 I am beyond excited to see not one, not two but three Alligators swimming alongside the side of the reeds as we pass them by.
 Again, a memory I am never going to forget, and a reminder that it really does pay to explore places beyond their beaches.
 However, if you want to explore the beaches, the fastest and most fun way to do so is on a Segway.
 Check out @segwayfortlauderdale.

-For the last supper, I head to TRP Taste which is the first venue in Hollywood, Florida to have a rooftop bar.
+For the last supper, I head to TRPT Taste which is the first venue in Fort Lauderdale that has a rooftop bar.

 We are seated at a bar that runs along the front of the Chef’s Kitchen, so we are able to watch him and ask questions as he whips up some culinary delights.

 They rotate guest chefs and have interactive pop up dinners, definitely a dining experience not to miss if you are a true foodie.